PrismarineJS/prismarine-item/README.md

 #### item.blocksCanPlaceOn

-A getter/setter for abstracting the underlying nbt, an array of block names that this item can be placed on in adventure mode
+In adventure mode, the list of block names (as strings) that this Item can be placed on

 #### item.blocksCanDestroy

-A getter/setter for abstracting the underlying nbt, an array of block names that this item can destroy in adventure mode
+In adventure mode, the list of block names (as strings) that this Item can be used to break

 #### item.repairCost